-We currently estimate that our cash, cash equivalents and marketable securities as of March 31, 2020 will be sufficient to fund our operations into the third quarter of 2022.
-We have continued to pay full wages to all of our employees and, accordingly, did not apply for the Paycheck Protection Program loan under the CARES Act.
+We did not apply for the Paycheck Protection Program loan under the CARES Act.
 Furthermore, because we have utilized our R&D credits against the employer's portion of payroll tax under the PATH Act, we are not leveraging the employer payroll tax deferral under the CARES Act.
 As more information around the ongoing COVID-19 pandemic emerges, we will continue to re-evaluate our operating plans and adjust overall expenses as necessary to further extend our cash runway.